openxrlab/xrdslam/README.md

 ## License

 The license for our codebase is under the [Apache-2.0](LICENSE).

-We've developed a flexible framework to seamlessly integrate various DeepSLAM algorithms.
-Each algorithm's fundamental code is directly sourced from its original implementation.

-It's important to note that utilizing both external dependencies and the fundamental code from their original sources might impact our codebase's licensing.
+Please note that this license only applies to the code in our library, the dependencies of which are separate and individually licensed.
+In the source code files, we have made specific licensing declarations for the third-party code being used.
+We would like to pay tribute to open-source implementations to which we rely on.
+Please be aware that utilizing both external dependencies and the fundamental code from their original sources might impact our codebase's licensing.

 ## Acknowledgement